Sponsored Programs Services

 Programs and projects that involve the performance of work other than research and instruction.
 Examples of such programs and projects are health service projects and community service programs.

-Those activities which occur at WSU campuses in Pullman, Tri-Cities, Vancouver, and Spokane.
+Activities occurring at WSU campuses in Pullman, Tri-Cities, Vancouver, and Spokane.
 This category also applies to the Intercollegiate College of Nursing/WSU College of Nursing (ICN) in Spokane.

 Outlying Agricultural Research Stations